gildir/CS321-2018F-004/inventory.md

-# Items and Inventory
+# Items and Inventory - Team 1

-## Items in CSV - Feature 501
+## Items in CSV - Feature 501 - Saru
 ### User
 All the items available in the game can be accessed by the following .CSV file:
 [Items in .CSV file](./src/items.csv).